Specialties

 - Recall the key elements of the haemostatic mechanism (CR3)

-- Understand how a balance is maintained between the control of bleeding and thrombosis (CR3)
+- Understand how a balance is maintained between the opposing mechanisms of coagulation (CR3)

 - Describe the symptoms and signs associated with bleeding disorders (CR3)